-The information below is a general description of how the Trust processes personal data in pursuit of its charitable objects.
-Details specific to particular activities that require the processing of personal data will be described in separate privacy notices issued to the affected data subjects where possible.
+The information below is a general description of how the Royal Pavilion & Museums Trust (RPMT) processes personal data in pursuit of its charitable objects.
+More detailed information on the processing of personal data for particular purposes is described where possible in separate privacy notices issued to the affected data subjects.

 Data Subject Rights

-Under the Data Protection Act 2018 and the General Directive on Data Protection Regulation (GDPR), data subjects have several rights in relation to the processing of their personal data.
+Data subjects have several rights in relation to the processing of their personal data.
 This includes the right to object to processing.

-If you wish to object to the Trust’s use of your personal information or wish to exert your other rights as a data subject, please use the enquiry form below.
+If you wish to object to RPMT’s use of your personal information or wish to exert your other rights as a data subject, please use the enquiry form below.

 You also have a right to lodge a complaint with a supervisory body.
 In the UK this is the Information Commissioner’s Office (ICO).

-Most of the personal data collected and processed by the Trust is stored for limited time periods.
+Most of the personal data collected and processed by RPMT is stored for limited time periods.
 The length of the period is determined by the lawful basis for processing, legal obligations, and recognised good practice in the museum sector.

 Where possible, we will advise you of the retention period for your data at the point of collection.